 What Are Some Other Ways to Fix a Damaged Moisture Barrier?

 - Use niacinamide at approximately 4%.
 Reapply twice a day for at least 30 days.
 Continue applying at least a few times a week to maintain the results.

 - Use usnic acid (usnea).
 This is an extract found in tree moss.
 It can stimulate hydroxyceramide production in the granular layer of the epidermis.
 This ingredient may also help with wound healing.
 Apply twice daily for nine days.
 Continue use for ongoing results.
 (Just know it may not be listed as usnic acid on an ingredient label.
 Instead, it will likely be listed as sodium usnate or copper usnate.)

 - Apply plant oils rich in fatty acids and omegas.
 When used twice daily, surface roughness is smoothed and the skin feels more comfortable.
 Both of these things are generally good signs of a strengthening moisture barrier.
 These ingredients can be found in Pro Remedy Oil.

-- Use Occlusive ingredients.
+- Use occlusive ingredients.
 Occlusive ingredients are those that form a protective barrier or ‘seal’ over the skin to keep hydration locked inside.
-This can be done with a thick coating of an occlusive masque or moisturizer and should be applied twice daily.
+This can be done with a thick coating of an occlusive mask or moisturizer and should be applied twice daily.
 (Slugging is considered to be an occlusion method, however, it’s not my go-to recommendation.)

 Note: I mentioned how often such products and ingredients should be applied.
 That’s because it’s what’s ideal for barrier strengthening.
 However, you never want to interfere with your daily sunscreen, so please be mindful of this.
 Also, as for usnic acid, I haven’t seen any products for the face that use this ingredient, but I know from taking cosmetic chemistry courses that it has barrier benefits so I wanted to mention it.